Thiyagi R.Venkatraman - A Biography

 While the Panchayat Union Office inscription does not bear a date of installation, references from official records suggest that it may have been part of a broader initiative undertaken during the Silver Jubilee of Indian Independence in 1973.
 In a Tamil Nadu Legislative Assembly discussion held on 4th August 1973, MLA Mr. A.R.
 Marimuthu raised a question regarding the inclusion of names from the newly compiled Who's Who of Freedom Fighters in local inscriptions at Panchayat Union Offices.
 In reply, Chief Minister Kalaingar M. Karunanidhi stated that, to the best of his recollection, the Central Government had asked states to inscribe only the names of deceased freedom fighters.
 He added that including all names from the Who's Who—which contained over 15,000 entries—would not be practically feasible.
 The Government of Tamil Nadu, therefore, had decided to initially install about 100 such inscriptions before the upcoming Independence Day.
 The responsibility for selecting the names and determining the criteria for inclusion was delegated to Panchayat Union-level and other local officials.

-Based on this information, it is most likely that the inscription at the Tiruchendur Panchayat Union Office, listing Tamrapatra award recipients from the taluk—including Venkatraman—was created as part of this statewide effort to honor the memory of local freedom fighters.
+Based on this information, it is most likely that the inscription at the Tiruchendur Panchayat Union Office, listing Tamara Pattayam (awarded by the Government of Tamil Nadu, similar to the Tamarapatra awarded by the Government of India but with relaxed conditions) recipients from the taluk—including Venkatraman—was created as part of this statewide effort to honor the memory of local freedom fighters.

 Remembering Venkatraman